eviljoel/neosuit/README.md

-# eviljoelBurningManOutfit
+# neosuit

 Code for my 2016 Burning Man outfit.

-eviljoelBurningManOutfit is licensed under the GNU AGPLv3.
+neosuit is licensed under the GNU AGPLv3.